 FE 700 is a non-credit course.
 The focus will be on the practice of curriculum design, program planning and implementation.
 This will include assessment and evaluation of student learning, communication with parents, the use of educational technologies, the development and articulation of a personal professional teaching philosophy, and familiarity with the Teaching Quality Standard.
-Pre-Service Student Teachers will be given increased responsibility and will progress toward full teaching assignment.
+Pre-Service Teachers will be given increased responsibility and will progress toward full teaching assignment.
 This will occur five days a week for nine weeks.
+Prerequisite: FE 600, completion of all course work, and the

-Prerequisite: FE 600, completion of all course work, and the recommendation of course instructors.
+Prerequisite: FE 600, completion of all course work, and the recommendation of all instructors.